derailed-dash/derailed-dash/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:derailed-dash@gmail.com)](mailto:derailed-dash@gmail.com)
 ![Profile View Counter](https://komarev.com/ghpvc/?username=derailed-dash)

 My name is Dazbo.
-To earn a living, I work as an Enterprise Infrastructure and Cloud Architect.
+To earn a living, I work as an Enterprise Cloud Architect. **I love all things Google Cloud!**
 I dabble in a bit of coding, but only for fun, and so that I don't look like a complete idiot when talking to coders and engineers!

 - 🌱 I’m currently building my knowledge and skills with ...